In this lesson, you will:

 Figure 1 Dreamweaver CS5 can now display WordPress and other popular CMSs directly in Live View.

 For programmers, many new features can be put at the top of the list: vastly improved PHP code hinting, automatic detection of dynamically related files, autocompletion of variables, and so on.
+But the feature that will appeal to beginners and experienced programmers alike is automatic syntax checking.
+Dreamweaver CS5 constantly monitors your PHP code and highlights any line in which there is a mistake.

 One thing that hasn't changed—and this will come as a disappointment to some existing users—is the range or functionality of PHP server behaviors.
 A server behavior is a Dreamweaver tool that automatically generates PHP code for such things as inserting, updating, and deleting records in a database.
 Many people like server behaviors because everything is done through dialog boxes without the need to touch a line of code.
 Server behaviors are great for rapid prototyping or taking your first steps with PHP, but they take you only so far.
 You soon discover that you need to customize them to do anything beyond the most basic tasks—and you can't do that unless you understand the code.
 This book covers the main server behaviors, but also takes you further to make full use of the new PHP features in Dreamweaver CS5.
 However, that doesn't mean you'll end up typing endless amounts of PHP code.